-3. Place the husked tomatillos, onion, chilies, garlic and one teaspoon of oil in the baking pan, stir well and transfer to the oven.
+3. Place the husked tomatillos, onion, chilies, garlic and one teaspoon of oil in the baking pan, stir well and transfer to the over.
 Roast about 20 minutes until the tomatillos are soft and dark green.
 Set aside to cool.

 4. Transfer the mixture to the blender; add the salt, lime juice and cilantro, and puree.

 To cook the tilapia

 5. Place a skillet on the stove over high heat and, when hot, carefully add 2 teaspoons of oil.
 Put the tilapia fillets in the pan.
 Cook about 2 to 3 minutes on each side, until golden-brown on both sides.

 6. Transfer the tilapia to the serving plate, and top with generous amounts of salsa.

 Source: USDA (www.snaped.fns.usda.gov)